stefanprodan/eks-contour-ingress/README.md

 fluxctl sync --k8s-fwd-ns fluxcd
 ```

+Note that Flux does a git-cluster reconciliation every five minutes,
+the `fluxctl sync` command can be used to speed up the synchronization.

-Wait for the certificate to be issued (it take up to two minutes):
+Wait for the certificate to be issued (it takes up to two minutes):

 ```sh
 watch kubectl -n projectcontour describe certificate